1-What is masterbatch?

-- Elimination of 'trial and error' development or formulation work, as this done by the master batch supplier who takes responsibility for color and consistency
+- Elimination of 'trial and error' development or formulation work, as this is done by the masterbatch supplier who takes responsibility for color and consistency

 - Reduction in purging/cleaning costs

 In simple terms, manufacture is a two-stage process: gathering ingredients and then mixing them together by applying heat and shear to produce a homogenized pellet.
-Generally, high or low speed mixers are been used to produce a pre-mix of the additives that is then compounded on roller mills, kneaders, single or twin-screw extruders.
+Generally, high or low-speed mixers are been used to produce a pre-mix of the additives that are then compounded on roller mills, kneaders, and single or twin-screw extruders.
 Even distribution (dispersion) and development (breaking down) of the additives throughout the carrier are essential.
 This processing depends on several key elements: formulation, quality of raw materials, and quality of mixing and compounding machine.
 Finally, the finished master batch is pelletized (die-face or strand cut).

-Using Master batch can been introduced to the processors' base polymer on the production line in a number of ways, the most successful methods being volumetric or gravimetric dosing.
+Using masterbatch can be introduced to the processors' base polymer on the production line in a number of ways, the most successful methods being volumetric or gravimetric dosing.
 In both techniques, the master batch is been added directly into the polymer stream immediately before processing.
 Volumetric dosing has the advantage of relatively low capital investment but requires calibrating every time the batch or color is been changed (depending on the bulk density of the material).
-Gravimetric dosing is extremely accurate, but plant is expensive.
+Gravimetric dosing is extremely accurate, but the plant is expensive.

 - Color tone

 6- How can I test the masterbatch?